deadlyvipers/dojo_rules/README.md

 ==========

 This repository contains a list of dojo rules for the Deadly Vipers dojo.
-All members should read the rules.
+All members3rhould read the rules.
 Stuff comes from here: https://github.com/deadlyvipers

+This file was edited in vi. *OMG*